 Normal menstrual bleeding lasts 2-7 days with a loss of around 40ml of blood.

-Ovulation bleeding – or spotting in between menses is common.
+Occasionally blood clots can be seen.
+Ovulation bleeding or spotting in-between menses is common.

 Oligomenorrhea - abnormally infrequent bleeding.